nanomq/nanomq/docs/en_US/bridges/tcp-bridge.md

 ![Connect to Public Broker](./assets/connect-public-broker.png)

-**Verify messging from NanoMQ to MQTT bridge**
+**Verify messages are forwarded from NanoMQ to MQTT bridge**

-On your client connecting the MQTT bridge, `MQTTbridge` in this example, subscribe to the `forward1/#` topic.
+On your client connecting the MQTT bridge, `MQTTbridge` in this example, subscribe to the `fwd/#` topic.

-On your client connecting NanoMQ, `NanoMQTest` in this example, publish a message to the `forward1/msg` topic, for example, `Hello from NanoMQ`
+On your client connecting NanoMQ, `NanoMQTest` in this example, publish a message to the `topic1` topic, for example, `Hello from NanoMQ`

 Verify that you received the message that was published from the local broker.

 <img src="./assets/hellofromnano.png" alt="message from nanomq" style="zoom:50%;" />

-**Verify the messaging from MQTT to NanoMQ**
+**Verify subscribed messages are received by NanoMQ from MQTT bridge**

-On your client connecting NanoMQ, `NanoMQTest` in this example, subscribe to the `recv/topic1` topic.
+On your client connecting NanoMQ, `NanoMQTest` in this example, subscribe to the `topic3` topic.

-On your client connecting the MQTT bridge, `MQTTbridge` in this example, publish a message to the `recv/topic1` topic, for example, `Hello from broker.emqx.io`
+On your client connecting the MQTT bridge, `MQTTbridge` in this example, publish a message to the `cmd/topic3` topic, for example, `Hello from broker.emqx.io`

 Verify that you received the message that was published from broker.emqx.io.